vanus-labs/docs/content/how-to/manage-subscription/function-reference/string.md

 ## capitalize_word

-Converts the strings within a value to uppercase.
+Converts the specified string within a path to uppercase.

 ### definition